Critique of Rethinking Canadian Aid – Chapter 7 – Continental Shift) so it will be interesting to see how far Goyette goes.

-- Aid a tool for the expansion of Canadian companies abroad, which would be a little hard to do without money behind it, but sure, let’s ignore the need for evidence or the significance of the counter-evidence that tied aid had dropped; and,
+- Aid is used as a tool for the expansion of Canadian companies abroad, which would be a little hard to do without money behind it, but sure, let’s ignore the need for evidence or the significance of the counter-evidence that tied-aid had dropped; and,

 All of the above “analysis” with “no evidence” to come to conclusions that are unsupported and in two cases, almost random.
 So you would think, from the above, that my conclusion would be the chapter was completely worthless.
 But then, there’s this nugget at the end:

 …these types of CSR can help in terms of risk and corporate image management (Porter and Kramer 2006, 2011), they fail to provide the full value, long-term stability, proper orientation of innovation, and first-mover opportunities attainable by a strategic or “civil” approach to CSR (Zadek 2004, 2006).
 Although qualitative progress on CSR can bring value to company shareholders and society alike, it is a complex, and often long and costly process.
 By promoting a simplistic and primary approach to CSR, the government has missed an opportunity to help Canadian companies in this process.
 An open policy process would presumably have helped identify and resolve this weakness in the government’s approach, thus maximizing the benefits of the expenses incurred.